 ‘In lockdown,’ Alan Birchenall says via WhatsApp.
 ‘So any time around mid-afternoon would be fine to call.
 Birchy.’

+This is March this year.
 We’re reaching out to Birchenall for an interview on the club website about the Anglo-Italian Cup.
 There’s no real hook, but it’s an interesting enough topic.

-It’s all very 2020: arranging content for content’s sake during the lockdown through WhatsApp.
+It’s all very 2020: arranging content for content’s sake during lockdown through WhatsApp.
 All we need for the perfect archetype is live tweets for a decade-old match and a Houseparty call to joint-watch Tiger King.

-But we’ll stop before that gets out of hand - our social media team have impressively steered away from dated running updates and, besides, we’re using Zoom - to instead turn our attention to a very different era.
+But we’ll stop before that gets out of hand - our social media team impressively steered away from dated running updates and, besides, we’re using Zoom - to instead turn our attention to a very different era.